 “In addition to opening the Senate each day in prayer, Chaplain Black’s duties include counseling and spiritual care for the Senators, their families and their staffs, a combined constituency of six thousand people.
 Chaplain Black’s days are filled with meeting Senators about spiritual and moral issues, assisting Senators’ staffs with research on theological and biblical questions, teaching Senate Bible study groups, encouraging such groups as the weekly Senate Prayer Breakfast, and facilitating discussion and reflection small groups among Senators and staff.”

-So with such a caliber man in that highly coveted office, you can imagine he knows much more than the average pastor in the pulpit, for his not only rightly placed, but highly placed, and well respected on the hill.
+So with such a caliber man in that highly coveted office, you can imagine he knows much more than the average pastor in the pulpit, for he is not only rightly placed, but highly placed, and well respected on the Hill.
 It is deafening then to see the absolute silence within the world church of Seventh-day Adventist in light of the pope’s September visit, only five months away.
 This is to say that even if the public press (media mills) did not notify us, that Adventists would be and should have been the first to know of this official visit by the Pope to address the US Congress.
 But alas!
 The songbird of prophecy has stopped singing, and so whether or not he notified our officials at the General Conference, the silence from our churches speaks volumes as to how close we are to “Mother’s” embrace.
 Yes, we are close, very, very close.
 Praise God for the Internet!

 Pope Francis to address U.S. Congress in September